 - (1) We awarded the restricted unit awards as described above under "-Compensation discussion and analysis-Elements of compensation-Long-term equity based incentive awards".
 The amounts reported as Stock Awards represent the grant date fair value of restricted unit grants awarded to or in respect of our directors during 2010, computed in accordance with ASC 718, Compensation-Unit Compensation.
 Restricted units vest ratably over four years at each anniversary of the grant.
-The valuation assumptions used in determining these amounts are the present value of our proved reserves based on future prices, adjusted for the current market value of the our other non-oil and gas assets and liabilities, and other subjective assumptions (see Note F in our audited combined financial statements included elsewhere in this prospectus for further information). - (2) At December 31, 2010, the director held 28,000 Series B-1 restricted units, 17,000 Series B-2 restricted units, 40,000 Series C restricted units, 60,000 Series D restricted units and 38,000 Series E restricted units. - (3) At December 31, 2010, the director held 28,000 Series B-1 restricted units, 17,000 Series B-2 restricted units, 40,000 Series C restricted units, 60,000 Series D restricted units and 38,000 Series E restricted units. - (4) At December 31, 2010, the director held 70,000 Series D restricted units and 78,000 Series E restricted units. - (5) At December 31, 2010, the director held 70,000 Series D restricted units and 78,000 Series E restricted units.
+The fair value of equity compensation awards was calculated at the end of each calendar quarter and at December 31, 2010 using Laredo's estimated market value.
+The market value calculated is applied to awards granted during the current quarter.
+The estimated market value is calculated based on the value of Laredo's proved reserves using published market prices held flat after year five and then applying the following present value factors to the cash flows for proved reserves: 8% to proved developed properties, 15% to proved developed nonproducing properties and 20% to proved undeveloped properties.
+The aggregate calculated values are then adjusted by the net value of Laredo's other non-oil and gas assets and liabilities to arrive at a net asset value.
+The net asset value is then adjusted for equity capital invested and the corresponding 7% preference amount to arrive at the net value.
+The net value is then allocated to each class of outstanding units, based upon unit sharing ratios and unit threshold values to arrive at the fair market value for each respective award (see Notes E and F in our audited combined financial statements included elsewhere in this prospectus for further information). - (2) At December 31, 2010, the director held 28,000 Series B-1 restricted units, 17,000 Series B-2 restricted units, 40,000 Series C restricted units, 60,000 Series D restricted units and 38,000 Series E restricted units. - (3) At December 31, 2010, the director held 28,000 Series B-1 restricted units, 17,000 Series B-2 restricted units, 40,000 Series C restricted units, 60,000 Series D restricted units and 38,000 Series E restricted units. - (4) At December 31, 2010, the director held 70,000 Series D restricted units and 78,000 Series E restricted units. - (5) At December 31, 2010, the director held 70,000 Series D restricted units and 78,000 Series E restricted units.